Serial Ethernet Converter: A Comprehensive Wiki

 Connecting to a serial device over the Internet

-Most serial to Ethernet converter servers allows you to connect to your serial device over the internet, however not directly; you will need to first setup a Virtual Personal Network (VPN) on your computer.
-How to setup a VPN is byond the scope of this article but the procedure is the same regardless which brand of serial to ethernet converter you are using.
+Most serial to Ethernet converter servers allow you to connect to your network enabled serial device over the internet; however, not directly.
+You will need to first set up a Virtual Personal Network (VPN) on your computer.
+How to set up a VPN is beyond the scope of this article, but the procedure is the same regardless of which brand of serial to Ethernet converter you are using.

 How to choose the right serial to Ethernet converter.